mobify/mobifyjs/www/v2/docs/image-resizer.md

   The default is 2 months.
 - `format`: Output format of the image(s) being resized.
 Defaults to original format, except non-animated gifs, which are converted to png.
+- `quality`: An integer from 1-100 used as a quality parameter when encoding jpg and webp images, can only be set along with the `format` parameter.
 - `maxWidth`: Maximum width of the image(s) being resized (in CSS pixes).
   Defaults to automatically determine width of device.
 - `maxHeight`: Maximum height of the image(s) being resized (in CSS pixels).